akhikhl/multiproject-git-gradle/README.md

 "build.gradle" (of multiproject-git-gradle) reads "config.gradle" file in order to "understand" project structure.
 "config.gradle" is being interpreted by gradle, therefore it should comply to gradle syntax.

-Absolutely minimal version of "config.gradle" looks like this:
+Absolutely minimal version of "config.gradle" (which is useless, but "well-formed" in a sence of multiproject-git-gradle) looks like this:

 ```groovy
 ext {